CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: -Error: A Large-Scale Error Detection Benchmark

 \subsection{Bootstrap Error Synthesis Pipeline}

-In building \name-Error, we develop a bootstrap methodology that uses a small set of human-annotated error trajectories as seeds for scalable error generation, blending realism with controllability.
+In building \name-Error, we develop a novel bootstrap methodology that uses a small set of human-annotated error trajectories as seeds for scalable error generation, blending realism with controllability.
 It follows a three-stage pipeline that distills human expertise into scalable synthetic data while preserving the structural and semantic integrity of real-world error patterns.

-\paragraph{Stage 1: Diverse Trajectory Collection.} We begin by generating a large pool of successful multi-agent trajectories spanning heterogeneous tasks and domains.
-Alongside, we curate a smaller but high-quality set of human-annotated error trajectories.
-These serve as reference exemplars of realistic failure dynamics, capturing both localized mistakes and their downstream propagation.
+\paragraph{Stage 1: Diverse Trajectory Collection.} We first generate a large corpus of successful multi-agent trajectories spanning heterogeneous tasks and domains.
+In parallel, we curate a smaller but high-quality set of human-annotated error trajectories.
+These human-labeled examples serve as reference exemplars of realistic failure dynamics, capturing both localized mistakes and their downstream propagation.

 \paragraph{Stage 2: Semantic Error Schema Matching.} Each successful trajectory is paired with its closest human-labeled error trajectory using semantic similarity measures that account for both high-level task goals and fine-grained agent interactions.
 This alignment ensures that the selected error schema is contextually aligned with the target trajectory, avoiding unrealistic mismatches.
-Then we use GPT-5 to devise an error injection strategy that specifies (i) where in the target trajectory to introduce the error, and (ii) how to adapt the error pattern while preserving its core semantics.
+Then we use LLMs (e.g., GPT-5) to devise an error injection strategy that specifies (i) where in the target trajectory to introduce the error, and (ii) how to adapt the error pattern while preserving its semantics.

 \paragraph{Stage 3: Contextual Error Injection.} Following the injection strategy, we prompt GPT-5 that generated the original successful trajectory to introduce an erroneous action at the designated point.
 This guarantees consistency in linguistic and behavioral style while embedding a realistic failure.
+We provide the prompt used to generate natural, schema-consistent error injections in Appendix~\ref{app:error_injection_prompt}.